noahmott/noahmott/README.md

 - 👋 Hi, I’m Noah Mott
-I'm currently a Data Scientist with Occam Solutions where we support the US Military's Combatant Commands with Data Science solutions.
-This is a working repository of Unclassified Data Projects that I've worked on across my personal, professional, and academic programs.
-Please take a look at your discretion!
+I'm currently a Data Scientist working for TikTok and assigned as the Violent Extremism Lead under the Network Analysis and Targeted Manipulation Team for US Trust & Safety (that's a mouthful!).
+I used Data Scienct and Machine Learning Solutions to protect the users and creators on the platform!